 Once in a while we would hear a loud noise in the middle of the night and Allan would say ‘It’s a deer knocking over the garbage can’.
 In the morning we could see the traces of it.
 But only once did I see the deer staring at me standing absolutely still, a beautiful spirit in the forest, lit by the almost full moon.

 The most fun thing though that ever happened on one of these hikes was the night we slept with a porcupine in Vermont, probably on Mount Bromley.
 We don’t have porcupines in Sweden and I never expected to see one ever.
-To me they are totally exotic animals and I had no idea that they go all over the American continent.
+To me they are exotic animals and I had no idea that they live all over the American continent.
 As we arrived and were about to take off our backpacks, I said, “Hey, there’s an animal in the corner.”
 It was a porcupine who was fast asleep clinging to the left corner of the lean-to.
 So we decided to put our sleeping bags down at the opposite end and just leave it alone.
-We had our light dinner and lay down to get some sleep, but it felt a bit weird knowing that there was an animal with long quills on his back that we were sharing the lean-to with.
+We had our light dinner and lay down to get some sleep, but it felt a bit unnerving to know that there was an animal with long quills on his back that we were sharing the lean-to with.
 The hotel was fully booked that night.
 How was this funny beast going to behave during the night?
-In the middle of the night, however, I heard a tap tap tap on the wooden floor and in the morning he was gone.
+In the middle of the night, however, I heard a tic tic tic on the wooden floor and in the morning he was gone.

 Ted and Norma had a party in their apartment in the east 90s.
-They just had a window air conditioner and the living room was chock full of people rubbing shoulders and chatting with glasses in hand.
+They just had a window air conditioner and the living room was chock full of people, all standing up rubbing shoulders and chatting with glasses in hand.
 All of a sudden the air conditioner gave up the ghost.
 It was just too much for a poor window apparatus like that.
 It was the hottest party I have ever been to, but it went on.
 We were all young and we did what my friend Christine did, who moved to Cameroon with her very bourgeois World Bank tree-planting husband, Pierre-Yves.
 She once said, in reply to a silly question of mine;”We sweated”, and that was that.
-This was my first initiation to the American kind of party where you strike up conversations with people you have never met before.
+This was my first initiation to the American kind of party where you strike up conversations with people you have never met before and will never meet again.
 Very un-Swedish.
-Also very un-French, unless you are at an art exhibit opening event.
+Also very un-French, unless you are at an art exhibition opening event.
 I don’t think I’ll ever really get used to this kind of party though.
 I prefer to meet people I already know and like.

 Ted and Norma later moved to Foster Avenue, a stone’s throw from Flatbush Avenue in Brooklyn and we would often get together to play bridge.
 But this was not the usual kind of bridge.
 It was very unserious.
 Ted had a scientific approach to the game, but he was the only one.
 Allyn had played a lot of bridge since college days and he taught me.
 But his game was totally haphazard and I often just stared at him in amazement when he did his bidding.
 Along with the game we drank Aalborg, Danish snaps (spelled Schnapps in German) or aquavit, which was a thing serious bridge players would no doubt have frowned upon.
 But we had fun.